LaunchCodeEducation/java-web-development/src/assignments/tech-jobs-persistent.rst

       The variable holding the id you want to query for is already provided for you in the controller method's parameters.

-..
-Create a ``CategoryController`` in ``org.launchcode.controllers``.
-Add
-.. the ``@Controller`` and ``@RequestMapping("category")`` annotations to
-.. the class.
-Just inside the class, add:

-.. .. code:: java

-..    @Autowired
-..    private CategoryDao categoryDao;

-..
-This creates a private field ``categoryDao`` of type ``CategoryDao``.
-..
-This object will be the mechanism with which we interact with objects
-.. stored in the database.
-Recall that Spring will do the work of creating
-.. a class that implements ``CategoryDao`` and putting one of those objects
-.. in the ``categoryDao`` field when the application starts up.
-And all of
-.. this is thanks to the ``@Autowired`` annotation.

-..
-This code would need to be added to each controller class that you want
-.. to have access to the persistent collections defined within
-.. ``categoryDao``.

-.. .. raw:: html

-..    <aside class="aside-warning">

-..
-We made the ``@Autowired`` annotation sound pretty dang magical!
-It’s
-.. not that it isn’t, but don’t go adding ``@Autowired`` to every field
-.. under the sun that you want to use and expect them to be initialized for
-.. you.

-..
-Recall that ``@Autowired`` is part of Spring’s dependency injection
-.. framework, and it works its magic in this case because we’re using
-..
-Spring’s ``CrudRepository`` interface, along with the ``@Repository``
-.. annotations, and some other implicit Spring Boot settings.

-.. .. raw:: html

-..    </aside>
+#.
+Create a ``SkillController`` class and replicate the steps you followed above for ``EmployerController``.

 Test It!
 ^^^^^^^^
-The employer view templates for adding and viewing are made for you.
+The employer and skill view templates for adding and viewing these objects are made for you.
 Before you move on, test your application now to make sure it runs as expected.
-You should be able to create an Employer object and view it.
+You should be able to create Employer and Skill objects and view them.

 #.
 Start up your application – don’t forget to have our SQL server running – and go to the *Add Jobs*
    view from the nav bar.

 #.
-You won't be able to add a job yet, but you'll see a link to *Add Employers* in the form.
-Click it.
+You won't be able to add a job yet, but you'll see a link to *Add Employers* and *Add Skills* in the form.
+Click them and proceed
+   to check the functionality of the forms that follow.

 #.
-Complete the form and test your validation requirements and error handling.
+Be sure to test your validation requirements and error handling.

 When everything works, move on to Part 2 below.